Value Dossiers

 Aventine specializes in the development of dossiers and has years of experience and expertise in developing dossiers that identify the value of products for payers across diverse disease states.

-A US value dossier, also known as a formulary submission dossier, is a compilation of clinical and economic data on a product, within the context of a specific disease state(s), that presents the evidence-based value story for the product.
+A US value dossier, also known as a formulary submission dossier, is a compilation of clinical and economic data on a product, within the context of a specific disease state(s), that presents the evidence-based value story for the product following FDA approval.
 In the US, dossiers are commonly referred to as AMCP dossiers, which implies compliance with the latest Academy of Managed Care Pharmacy format for formulary submissions.

 The first formulary submission guidelines for dossiers were adopted by AMCP in 2000.
-Since that time, AMCP has updated their guidelines five times with the most recent being AMCP version 4.1 released in late December of 2019.
+Since that time, AMCP has updated their guidelines multiple times with the most recent being AMCP version 5.0 released in April 2024.
 Within the latest guidelines, AMCP and FDA have provided guidance for the communication of specific information about an investigational drug in advance of FDA approval via preapproval information exchange (PIE) and preapproval dossiers.

 Academy of Managed Care Pharmacy (AMCP) Dossiers